loopj/jquery-tokeninput/index.md

 - Callbacks when items are added or removed from the list
 - Preprocess results from the server with the onResult callback
 - Programatically add, remove, clear and get tokens
+- Customize the output format of the results and tokens

 Screenshots